osisoft/AVEVA-Adapter-Structured-Data-Files-Docs/v1/configuration/pi-adapter-for-structured-data-files-data-source-configuration.md

 The following are examples of valid Structured Data Files data source configurations:

-**Note:** When copy and pasting the examples below, validate the `InputDirectory` and `OutputDirectory` path for the data source host OS: Windows or Linux.
+**Note:** When copy and pasting the examples below, validate the `InputDirectory` and `OutputDirectory` path for the data source host operating system: Windows or Linux.

 ### Structured Data Files data source configuration #1